eshaben/xcm-sdk-mkdocs/docs/contribute.md

     });
     ```

-3. As seen in the above example, there is an `assets` array, which contains the chain's asset configurations.
+3. As seen in the above example, an `assets` array contains the chain's asset configurations.
 The asset configuration defines the asset being transferred, the destination chain, information associated with fees, and the builder functions.
 The builder functions must be used to build the queries or calls as if they were being executed from this chain.

     You'll need to create an Asset Config object for each asset, for example: